Loading...

 How to consume chutney, english besan chilla without glucose spikes

-Include foods like grilled chicken, tofu, or avocado with your meal.
-They can help slow down the absorption of glucose into the bloodstream.
+Incorporate healthy fats like avocado or almonds to slow down the absorption of sugar into the bloodstream.

 Incorporate Vinegar